-The confusion of what exactly is flexibility makes many flexibility training programs ineffective or inappropriate.
-This confusion prevents most to give flexibility stretches the priority it needs as part of conditioning.
+The confusion in the definition of flexibility explains why many flexibility training programs remain ineffective or inappropriate.
+This confusion prevents most from giving flexibility stretches the priority it needs as part of conditioning.

-Flexibility used to have its advocates among training specialist as an important step in injury prevention until research made that argument debatable.
+Flexibility used to have its advocates among training specialists as an important step in injury prevention until research made that argument debatable.

-Flexibility in some cases could be counterproductive.
-Many version or ankle inversion practiced as part of the warm up like in running makes the ankle unstable.
+Flexibility, in some cases, could be counterproductive.
+Many versions of ankle inversion practiced as part of the warm-up like in running, makes the ankle unstable.

-To help clear the air lets defined what flexibility actually is.
+To help clear the air, let’s define what flexibility is.

 To accomplish this, your muscles must cooperate.
 Muscles that are too short or too tight will not allow your joints to go through their full range of motion.